duncanmcclean/simple-commerce/CONTRIBUTING.md

-# Contribution Guide

 ✨ Before getting started with Commerce, please take the time to read through this guide ✨

 This is a guide for contributing to the Simple Commerce addon for Statamic.

-## What you should know before contributing
+# What you should know before contributing

 Like Statamic itself, this Simple Commerce addon is open-source but it's **not free**.
 To use this addon in production, you **must** purchase it through the Statamic marketplace.